thihara/rest-demo/README.md

 # rest-demo
-A Spring-Boot application to demo Restful web services using Spring MVC.
+A Spring-Boot application to demo Restful web services using Spring MVC, and an Angular JS client.

 ##Running the application